mmm11233/RecipeApp/README.md

 - **Offline Access**: Access your saved recipes even when you're offline.

 - **Internet Connection Observing**: Show no internet connection alert when you're offline.

+- **Pull To Refresh**: pull to refresh ability to main, category and category details screens.

 - **Dark Mode Access**:  - Seamlessly switch between light and dark modes for comfortable viewing in any lighting condition.